sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ### Flaw and Backlash Effects

-Flaws and Backlashes are identifiable in an extended celestial circle and, in most cases, lingering effects are removable by a Destroy Magic formal magic of the appropriate school.
+Flaws and Backlashes are identifiable in an extended celestial circle, and in most cases, lingering effects are removable by a Destroy Magic formal magic of the appropriate school.

 ### Pre-Event Formal Magic Use

-At the individual chapter’s discretion any character with the appropriate skills can cast formal magic spells at check-in as part of logistics if he wishes.
+At the individual chapter’s discretion, any character with the appropriate skills can cast formal magic spells at check-in as part of logistics if he wishes.
 In order to do so, the character turns in the required formal magic components to the production station at check-in and all scrolls that are to be used.
 The caster will not need to role-play the casting of the formal magic spells that are cast in this way, and he can only cast spells using auto-success.
 No spells may be cast in Dark Territory at logistics in this way.
-Special plot related formal magic castings must always be cast in-game and cannot be cast using this method.
+Special plot-related formal magic castings must always be cast in-game and cannot be cast using this method.
 At the end of logistics, the formal magic caster will have the appropriate number of levels removed from his first day’s ability, and all scrolls that were not used up will be returned with the appropriate modifications to them.
-If, for any reason, the production staff person cannot complete the caster’s formal magic logistics, all scrolls and components will be returned to the formal caster and he will be forced to cast the desired spells in-game using the standard rules for formal magic casting.
-Spells that target an unwilling spirit, an item that automatically resists, such as a circle of power or ward, or that are “in-game” unlawful within the local region cannot be cast in this way
+If, for any reason, the production staff person cannot complete the caster’s formal magic logistics, all scrolls and components will be returned to the formal caster, and he will be forced to cast the desired spells in-game using the standard rules for formal magic casting.
+Spells that target an unwilling spirit, an item that automatically resists (such as a circle of power or ward), or that are “in-game” unlawful within the local region cannot be cast in this way.

 ### Transferability of Characters

 Since the spirit of a player character is by default an item of unrestricted transfer, all formal magic upon the spirit of a player character is listed on that character’s card.
-A Local Chapter Only formal Magic on the spirit is considered in the total limit on formal magic upon a single spirit.
+A Local Chapter Only formal magic on the spirit is considered part of the total limit on formal magic upon a single spirit.
 The effect of Local Chapter Only formal magic on the spirit will be suppressed when outside the chapter of origin.

 ## During the Time of Casting

-When a scroll specifies that an action must be taken during the “time of formal casting”, then it may be done at any time during the casting of the formal magic.
+When a scroll specifies that an action must be taken during the “time of formal casting,” it may be done at any time during the casting of the formal magic.

 ### Materials Checklist

 Here is a complete list of what is needed to begin a Formal Magic:

 · The Scroll.
 The caster is responsible for reading and understanding the scroll.

-·     The Formal Magic Components.
+· The Formal Magic components.

 · A representation in which to cast.

 · The Caster.

 · The Secondary Casters (if any).

 · The target(s) of the formal magic.

-·     Marshal
+· The Marshal.

 **Marshal Checklist**

 · A white headband.

 · These rules, including the individual scroll descriptions.

 · Component Identification charts.

 · Formal Magic Log/Receipt Book.

 · Flaw & Backlash charts.

-·     A ten sided die.
+· A ten-sided die.

 ### Finding a Marshal